How Mila Kunis and Ashton Kutcher Keep Pulling Off the Impossible

 The actors have never forgotten their humble sitcom roots, but they've made it clear that the set of their Fox sitcom was not where the magic happened.
 Not even when Mila shared her first kiss ever in a scene with her onscreen boyfriend.

-"I think we had to both go through a lot in our lives to be the become the people that we were [when we finally got together]," Kunis explained to Howard Stern last year.
+"I think we had to both go through a lot in our lives to be the become the people that we were [when we finally got together]," Kunis once explained to Howard Stern.
 "We would never be together based on the people that we used to be."

 Then aren't we glad we didn't have to fret over a version of Mila and Ashton that wasn't meant to be, because these two seem so perfectly suited for each other now.
-And it would take such a match to be able to pull off what these two have managed over the last five years.
+And it would take such a match to be able to pull off what these two have managed over the last six years.

 That is, be major Hollywood players without being at all Hollywood themselves.

-Such is a major feat on so many levels, not least of which being the fact that they're both so outrageously good-looking.
+Such is a major feat on so many levels, not least of them being how photogenic they both are.

 Noel Vasquez/GC Images

-"I never looked at him as somebody that was good-looking, I never looked at him as somebody that wasn't," Kunis recalled thinking during the '70s Show days.
+"I never looked at him as somebody that was good-looking, I never looked at him as somebody that wasn't," Kunis recalled thinking during their The '70s Show days.
 It wasn't until years later that she saw him—or more accurately, the back of some tall guy—at an award show and was blown away.

 "And then he just turns around and it was literally like if we were in a movie, the music would start playing," the actress said.
 "I think that he, for the first time ever, took my breath away."